ESIF ESF delivery programme

 It is the intention that the effective use of ESF funding will unlock the potential of the current and future local workforce through a demand-driven approach to providing skills and matching those skills to employment opportunities.
 SSLEP and its partners are committed to delivering ESF programmes that will ensure all residents, regardless of their personal circumstances, are included and can start on a journey to sustainable employment.

-Programmes commissioned through three opt in organisations (the National Lottery Community Fund NLCF, Education Skills Funding Agency ESFA and the Department for Work & Pensions DWP) as part of a package of contracted programmes totalling £37m, support residents who are furthest from the job market with multiple barriers to those who are currently in employment but may need to develop higher level skills to progress further within their employment.
+Programmes commissioned through two opt in organisations (the National Lottery Community Fund NLCF and Education Skills Funding Agency ESFA) as part of a package of contracted programmes totalling £58m, support residents who are furthest from the job market with multiple barriers to those who are currently in employment but may need to develop higher level skills to progress further within their employment.
+To date the programmes have supported 22,482 learners with over 9000 progressing to positive destinations.

 You can find out more here.